 Only admins can perform backups, so sign in as an account with admin access on your source Discourse instance.

 Ideally, both the new and old Discourses should be on the same version, to ensure proper backup/export.
-What you want to avoid is restoring a newer backup on an older version.
+What you want to avoid is restoring a newer backup on an older version (the same goes for the Postgres version).
 That won’t work.
 Visit

 /admin/upgrade to upgrade the destination instance for sure, both instances if you can.